RayAndrade/TheRayCode/Java/Prototype/README.md

 # TheRayCode
 ## Prototype pattern java

+Let’s take a look at how the Prototype can be implemented without the *standard Cloneable* interface.

 The first thind we do is create a package tp place our class files.
 The name we will us is **shapes**.